5 Destructive Myths About Finding Your IBS Triggers

 Myth #2: You need to clear your schedule of vacations, parties, and fun in general

-You don't have to cancel your social or travel plans to test FODMAPs.
+You don't have to cancel your social or travel plans to reintroduce FODMAPs.
 If you go out to dinner every Wednesday with your girlfriends, you don't have to stand them up.
 If you go to your cousin's birthday party you don't have to awkwardly avoid food all night.

 It's possible to fit the FODMAP testing around YOUR calendar.
 Don't let the urge to be perfect keep you from ever getting started.
 It's so easy to fall into this trap.
 I know because I did it too.

-In order to finally get going with the testing process, I had to accept that there was no "perfect" time to do it.
+In order to finally get going with the reintroduction process, I had to accept that there was no "perfect" time to do it.
 But once I actually started, it was easier to fit into my life than I imagined.
 I could take a break from testing if I needed to, and I didn't have to cancel any vacations or birthday dinners.

 Myth #3: You need to test every high-FODMAP food